 - 5.1.
 The Chief Executive Officer has ultimate responsibility for patient care. - 5.2.
-The Chief Medical Officer and Chief Paramedic Officer have executive responsibility for Scope of Practice and Clinical Standards. - 5.3.
-The Chief Paramedic Officer (and/or delegated to the Consultant Paramedics) are responsible for overseeing the policy on a day-to-day basis, promoting and upholding clinical standards. - 5.4.
+The Executive Medical Director has executive responsibility for Scope of Practice and Clinical Standards. - 5.3.
+The Consultant Paramedics are responsible for overseeing the policy on a day-to-day basis, promoting and upholding clinical standards. - 5.4.
 In the operational setting, responsibility will lie with Operational Team Leaders (or equivalent), supported by Practice Development Leads/Professional Standards Managers (or equivalent) to oversee, and ensure that staff work in accordance with this policy. - 5.5.
 All Trust staff are responsible for working to the scope of practice and clinical standards commensurate to their clinical grade.
-For staff who hold a professional healthcare registration, the standards expected of the professional regulator are automatically also adopted by the Trust. - 5.6.
-Within all areas of scope practice and clinical standards, all staff will adhere to the following areas: - 5.6.1.
-Safeguarding - 5.6.2.
-Mental capacity - 5.6.3.
-Infection prevention and control - 5.6.4.
+For staff who hold a professional healthcare registration, the standards expected of the professional regulator are automatically also adopted by the Trust.

+- 5.6.
+Within all areas of scope practice and clinical standards, all staff will adhere to the following areas:

+- 5.6.1.
+Safeguarding

+- 5.6.2.
+Mental capacity

+- 5.6.3.
+Infection prevention and control

+- 5.6.4.
 Medicines Management

-5.6.5.
+- 5.6.5.
 Information Governance and Caldicott guardianship